On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy

 Letting $\varepsilon\rightarrow0$ in \eqref{eqn:pass:-:4} , we get that

 It remains to show that the reverse inequality of \eqref{diff.eq.} also holds.
 To this end, we consider the scenario that dividends are postponed until the level $d+\varepsilon$ is attained by the surplus process, at which instant a lump sum of amount $\varepsilon$ is paid as dividend and the dividend is again paid according to the barrier level $d$ afterwards.
-In view of the time value of dividends, the aforementioned dividend payment yields a $k$-th moment of the discounted dividends less than that of the barrier dividend strategy with the barrier level $d$.
+Due to the discounting, the aforementioned dividend payment yields a $k$-th moment of the discounted dividends being less than that of the barrier dividend strategy with the barrier $d$.
 As a result, it holds that

 which leads to the reverse inequality in \eqref{diff.eq.} after taking the limit and rearranging the terms.
 Hence, $\mathcal{V}_{k}(d)$ satisfies the recursive formula in \eqref{nth.mom.}.